Cheshire qudits from fractional quantum spin Hall states in twisted MoTe$_2$

 This change in entropy can be observed by capacitive measurements of the out-of-plane electric polarization in region $A$, $\mathcal{P}_A$, via the Maxwell relation $\frac{\d S}{\d E_A} = \frac{\d \mathcal{P}_A}{\d T}$:

-Such capacitive measurements have previously been used to detect small changes in polarization associated with a spontaneous layer polarization in graphene bilayers~\cite{young2011capacitance,hunt2017direct}, utilizing a single pair of top- and bottom- gates to detect $P_A$ and apply the displacement field.
+Such capacitive measurements have previously been used to detect small changes in polarization associated with a spontaneous layer polarization in graphene bilayers~\cite{young2011capacitance,hunt2017direct}, utilizing a single pair of top- and bottom- gates both to detect $P_A$ and apply the displacement field, avoiding the need to fabricate and calibrate additional charge-sensing devices~\cite{hartman2018direct,child2022entropy,child2022robust} or phase-coherent interferometric setups~\cite{sankar2023measuring} required to measure entropy via the charge(N)/chemical-potential($\mu$) Maxwell relation: $\frac{\d N_A}{\d T}=\frac{\d S}{\d \mu_A}$.
+This setup also evades the difficulties of isolating the sub-extensive contributions of a 2d material compared to its 3d substrate that face calorimetric measurements of entropy ~\cite{iadecola2014accessing}.
+Finally, since all edge states are fully gapped in our setup, there are no additional non-topological contributions to $\Delta S$ from thermally populated gapless edge modes, as for related schemes to entropically detect the total quantum dimension of fractional quantum Hall states~\cite{sankar2023measuring}.

 We numerically model this scheme by simulating a lattice discretization of the Luttinger liquid edge of the $\Z_4$-FQSH order, by making Harmonic approximations ($-\cos 4\phi_{\e} \approx \frac{4^2}{2}(\phi_\e-\pi q/2)^2+{\rm const.}$) to superconducting- and tunneling- cosine terms in (\ref{eq:minima},\ref{eq:tunneling}, see Appendix~\ref{app:numerics} for details).
 The resulting change in entropy $\Delta S$ from (\ref{eq:DeltaS}), shown in Fig.~\ref{fig:entropy}, exhibits a nearly quantized plateau in the appropriate temperature range described above.
 In these simulations, the simulated system has the geometry of a quasi-2d strip with periodic boundary conditions along $x$, discretized into a $L=100$ site lattice.
 The superconducting gap strength is set to $\lambda_S=2$.
 We model the effect of applying a displacement electric field to region $1\le x\le 10$, as changing inter-edge tunneling strength $\Gamma$ from $\Gamma_i=0.005$ to $\Gamma_f$ ranging from 0.05 to 0.8. $\Delta S$ exhibits a nearly-quantized plateau at intermediate temperatures that are much larger than the finite-size splitting of the GSD at $\Gamma_i$, and much smaller than the superconducting gap, and GSD-splitting induced by $\Gamma_f$.